cmda-bt/be-course-18-19/getting-started.md

 *MacOS:*
 Install Git from their website, by [downloading the latest release](https://git-scm.com).

-Connect Git and GitHub together like so:
+Connect Git and GitHub together inside of the **terminal** like so:

 ```sh
 git config --global user.name "Mona Lisa"